Full 2014 Volkswagen Passat Review

 The 2014 VW Passat is front-wheel drive and comes with a choice of four distinctly different engines.
 The S, SE and Wolfsburg models come with a 2.5-liter inline five-cylinder engine rated at 170 horsepower and 177 pound-feet of torque.
 You can have a five-speed manual or six-speed automatic transmission on S and SE models, while the Wolfsburg is automatic only.
 In Edmunds performance testing, an automatic-equipped Passat 2.5 accelerated from zero to 60 mph in 9 seconds, which is slower than average for the class.
 The EPA's estimated fuel economy for manual-shift Passat 2.5 models is 26 mpg combined (22 city/32 highway), while the automatic drops to 25 mpg combined (22 city/31 highway).
 These figures are below average among midsize sedans.

 Those seeking maximum mpg can opt for Volkswagen's turbocharged 2.0-liter four-cylinder diesel engine, which produces 140 hp and 236 lb-ft of torque on SE and SEL models.
 Called the TDI, this diesel engine comes with either a six-speed manual or six-speed automated manual transmission (known as DSG), which takes the place of a conventional automatic.
 In Edmunds performance testing, the Passat TDI went from zero to 60 mph in 8.9 seconds.
 The EPA-estimated fuel economy is an excellent 35 mpg combined (31 city/43 highway) for the manual and 34 mpg combined (30 city/40 highway) with the DSG.
-In extensive Edmunds fuel economy testing, we've found that the diesel VW Passat can easily match or surpass these numbers.
+In extensive Edmunds fuel economy testing, we've found that the diesel VW Passat can easily surpass these numbers by 8-10 mpg.

 The strongest engine available on the Passat is a 3.6-liter V6, which churns out 280 hp and 258 lb-ft of torque.
 It's optional on the SE and SEL, and the DSG automated manual transmission is standard.
 In Edmunds testing, a Passat 3.6 accelerated from zero to 60 mph in 6.4 seconds -- quick for this class.
 EPA-estimated fuel economy is 23 combined (20 city/28 highway).